BrennerDesign/egofishinggear/_products/ego-s1-genesis-large-rubber.md

 subheading: 31in Removable Handle — 19in x 21in Hoop
 order_number: 14
 description: >-
   Best large fishing net on the planet.
-EGO S1 Genesis Large Deep Rubber fishing net FLOATS and features a removable handle for component interchangeability.
+EGO S1 Genesis Large Rubber fishing net FLOATS and features a removable handle for component interchangeability.
 categories:
   - s1-nets
 price: 76.99